MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-release-schedule.md

-Microsoft plans to release new builds of Office Online Server twice each year, with each new build supported for approximately six months from its general availability (GA) release date.
-Each new build will be supported with security and critical updates until the next build is released.
+Microsoft plans to support the most current Office Online Server build with security and critical updates until the next one is released.